awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 **client service**
 An Amazon ECS service that runs a network client application\.
 This service must have a namespace configured\.
 Each task in the service can discover and connect to all of the endpoints in the namespace through a Service Connect proxy container\.
 If any of your containers in the task need to connect to an endpoint from a service in a namespace, choose a client service\.
+If a frontend, reverse proxy, or load balancer application receives external traffic through other methods such as from Elastic Load Balancing, it could use this type of Service Connect configuration\.

 **client\-server service**
 An Amazon ECS service that runs a network or web service application\.
 This service must have a namespace and at least one endpoint configured\.
 Each task in the service is reachable by using the endpoints\.
 The Service Connect proxy container listens on the endpoint name and port to direct traffic to the app containers in the task\.
 If any of the containers expose and listen on a port for network traffic, choose a client\-server service\.
+These applications don't need to connect to other client\-server services in the same namespace, but the client configuration is is configured\.
+A backend, middleware, business tier, or most microservices would use this type of Service Connect configuration\.
+If you want a frontend, reverse proxy, or load balancer application to receive traffic from other services configured with Service Connect in the same namespace, these services should use this type of Service Connect configuration\.

 ### Cluster configuration<a name="service-connect-concepts-cluster-defaults"></a>

 You can set a default namespace for Service Connect when you create the cluster or by updating the cluster\.
 If you specify a namespace name that doesn't exist in the same AWS Region and account, a new HTTP namespace is created\.

-Service Connect adds an attachment to Amazon ECS clusters\.
-The creation of a cluster now waits in the `PROVISIONING` status for the attachment to complete\.
+If you create a cluster and specify a default Service Connect namespace, the cluster waits in the `PROVISIONING` status while Amazon ECS creates the namespace\.
+You can see an `attachment` in the status of the cluster that shows the status of the namespace\.
+Attachments aren't displayed by default in the AWS CLI, you must add `--include ATTACHMENTS` to see them\.

 ### Service Connect service configuration<a name="service-connect-concepts-config"></a>